Cybersecurity & Information Systems

 Get your Master of Science in Cybersecurity Management

 University of Detroit Mercy's Master of Science in Cybersecurity Management will provide you with comprehensive knowledge of the field.
-You will learn all of the basic cybersecurity principles, technologies and processes and then take seven elective classes tailored to your interests.
-These elective classes are designed to prepare you to step into specific roles in the cybersecurity workforce and are geared to the National Cybersecurity Workforce Framework (NICE 2.0), which is the commonly accepted definition of the various jobs in this arena.
+You will learn all of the basic cybersecurity principles, technologies and processes in the required core, and then take two elective classes tailored to your interests.
+These elective classes are designed to prepare you to step into specific roles in the cybersecurity workforce and are aligned with the National Cybersecurity Workforce Framework (NICE 2.0).

 The University is recognized by the National Security Agency and the U.S. Department of Homeland Security as a Center for Academic Excellence in Cyber Defense.